Updated January 2018

 Effective employee feedback is specific.
 Make an effort to chat with employees once a week or at least once a month.
 It will help them grow individually within your organization and help foster a relationship of trust.
 Take time to bring a specific instance of good or poor performance to discuss and always end the conversation with an invite to provide their own feedback.
 Employees need something to act on, accomplish or work toward.
 Providing an employee goal-oriented feedback will help make the conversation more valuable and actionable.
 And don’t be afraid to point out the positive behavior you hope to see more of!

 Make It Happen In Real-Time

 There are many perks to real-time feedback.
 One of them is easily fixing mistakes in the present.
 Real-time feedback ensures fixes happen quickly and efficiently instead of waiting for a review, potentially risking development of bad habits.
 It can also act as a positive reinforcement of good habits, something everyone benefits from.
-In fact, implementing real-time feedback lowers turnover rates by 14.9%.
-Plus, if you have praise to give, why not give it right away?
+It makes sense that implementing real-time feedback lowers employee attrition.
+And, if you have praise to give, why not give it right away?
 This type of feedback promotes efficiency, productivity and growth.

 Prepare Prepare Prepare!